Use this command to install SysManager with WinGet:

 Built-in description database — 108 common Windows processes and popular

-applications with plain-language descriptions, categories (System, Browser,
+applications with plain-language descriptions and categories (System, Browser,

 Open file location in Explorer